-The High School textbooks, Tapis Volant 1 & 2, form the basis of class work.
-These texts have been specifically designed for Australian students and combine relevant and authentic cultural material with a lively communicative approach to language learning.
+The High School textbook, Tapis Volant 1, forms the basis of class work.
+This text has been specifically designed for Australian students and combines relevant and authentic cultural material with a lively communicative approach to language learning.

 Year 8 French builds on the basic language concepts introduced in Year 7, but previous exposure to the language is not essential.